 The petitioner must be either the surviving spouse (of a legal marriage) or the registered domestic partner of the decedent.
 If the spouse or registered domestic partner has also died, then his or her legally appointed personal representative may file.
 There is no limit to the value of the estate to use this type of petition; however, all property covered in the petition must be given outright to the surviving spouse or partner (either by will or intestate inheritance) and not to any other beneficiaries or a trust.

 Petition for Succession to Real Property

-If the gross value of the estate is under $150,000, you could file a Petition to Determine Succession to Real Property.
+If the gross value of the estate is under $166,250, you could file a Petition to Determine Succession to Real Property.
 This petition is filed 40 days after date of death by all persons who succeed to the property (are entitled to inherit) in the county of residence or where the property is located.
+There must be real property in California for this proceeding to be used.
 These types of matters are set for hearing.

 Small Estate Affidavit

-If the estate consists solely of personal property (for example a bank account) and the gross value is under $150,000, you could complete an Affidavit (or Declaration) for Collection or Transfer of Personal Property under Probate Code §13100. - external link This is not a court procedure.
+If the estate consists solely of personal property (for example a bank account) and the gross value is under $166,250, you could complete an Affidavit (or Declaration) for Collection or Transfer of Personal Property under Probate Code § 13100, at the Sacramento County Public Law Library. - external link This is not a court procedure.
 It must be at least 40 days since the date of death.
 This cannot be used to transfer real property (land or buildings).
 All persons entitled to receive assets must sign the affidavit and the signatures must be notarized.
 For more information, see Probate Code §13100.